dianabenavidesprado/dianabenavidesprado.github.io/_pages/teaching.md

 Teaching Experience:

+- Lecturer for Principles of Machine Learning (ECS663U/ECS7020P), School of Electronic Engineering and Computer Science, Queen Mary University of London, UK.

-- Lecturer, Course Coordinator and Course Director for Machine Learning (CS361), School of Computer Science, The University of Auckland, New Zealand.
+- Lecturer for Machine Learning (CS361), School of Computer Science, The University of Auckland, New Zealand.

 - Lecturer and Course Coordinator for Generalising AI (CS703), School of Computer Science, The University of Auckland, New Zealand.